amd/aocl-libm-ose/README.md

 ## INSTALLATION

-Please refer to the file BUILDING-ose.txt.
+Please refer to the files BUILDING_on_Linux.txt or BUILDING_on_Windows.txt

 ## CONTACTS

 AOCL-LibM is developed and maintained by AMD.
 For support of these libraries and the other tools of AMD Zen Software Studio, see https://www.amd.com/en/developer/aocc/compiler-technical-support.html